-'Defend democracy': Pelosi calls Trump 'ongoing threat' in impeachment debate
+Pelosi calls Trump threat to democracy as impeachment vote looms

 For a graphic on Impeachement inquiry against President Trump:

-Reporting by David Morgan, Amanda Becker, Patricia Zengerle, Susan Cornwell and Richard Cowan; Additional reporting by Susan Heavey and Lisa Lambert; Writing by Will Dunham; Editing by Jonathan Oatis
+Reporting by David Morgan, Amanda Becker, Patricia Zengerle, Susan Cornwell and Richard Cowan; Additional reporting by Susan Heavey and Lisa Lambert; Writing by Will Dunham; Editing by Jonathan Oatis and Peter Cooney